 It will help to ensure an environmentally sound implementation of EU climate and energy targets, as it will provide information and recommendations for the development of renewable energy infrastructure and to mitigate negative impacts of existing transmission and transport infrastructure.

-The project method is to equip from 2020 to 2024 615 Red Kites and 80 other birds of prey (White-tailed Eagle, Imperial Eagle & Black Kite) in 39 tagging areas and 1 reinforcement area in 12 countries with GPS trackers to monitor their activity permanently.
+The project method is to equip from 2020 to 2024 615 Red Kites and 80 other birds of prey (White-tailed Eagle, Imperial Eagle & Black Kite) in approx. 40 tagging areas in 12 countries with GPS trackers to monitor their activity permanently.
+Data from more than 1,500 tagged red kites is currently available through data exchange with partners and cooperation partners of the project.
 In case of mortality the bird is sought by team members of the local / regional partners, mortality reasons are determined.
 In total we plan to seek victims in 26 countries.
 This will allow the project to get an accurate understanding as to the various causes of mortality for Red Kites and other birds of prey along areas of their flyways (for example Red Kites breeding in central Europe winter in Spain and southern France).
 The main advantage of the planned method, tracking of birds and post-mortem analysis, is that it works “in real time” and allows prompt action if mortality of birds from any causes is detected.
 This project will permit a representative sample of all causes of mortality across a large geographical area to be independently established, gaining also a better understanding of the main locations of both illegal and noncriminal incidents, as well as any relationship between such mortality with particular age classes of birds (for example are juvenile birds more or less impacted).

 Based on the results measures to counteract anthropogenic mortality will be implemented.
 Where suitable structures and/or organisations exist, the counteractions will as far as possible, collaborate with them.
 The range of measures goes from information campaigns, initializing legal prosecution and lawsuits (e.g. against poisoners) to voluntarily technical measures (e.g. from power line providers) and political / legal efforts (e.g. adaption of CAP schemes) and awareness actions.